 - Essential supplies, equipment, food, water and utilities must be provided to meet shelter requirements for up to two weeks.
 Procedures are in place for the procurement of additional supplies in an emergency.
 At the time the Emergency Preparedness Plan is activated, the Maintenance Department Personnel on duty will be responsible for locking all exits and entrances.
 Employees are required to wear nametags or carry cards identifying them as employees.
-Only persons with proper identification shall be admitted to the facility during an emergency. - Emergency Delivery of supplies-The facility maintains a 5 day supply of medical supplies on hand.
+Only persons with proper identification shall be admitted to the facility during an emergency. - Emergency Delivery of supplies-The facility maintains a 5-day supply of medical supplies on hand.
 In the event of an emergency, the facility takes precedence for delivery of medical supplies for resident services.
 In the event of power outages, the facility's last order will be repeated and delivered as soon as possible and in concert with the usual deliver.
-Should additional supplies be required, the facility can phone in orders and supply trucks will be on standby for delivery. - US Foods Emergency Provisions - U.S. Foods Buffalo will keep Emergency/Disaster Plan documents on file for any customer wishing to participate. - In the event of an Emergency/Disaster the Customer should contact US Foods to arrange for shipment of their Emergency Order. - In the event of a local Production System failure, US Foods has a redundant system in place to handle order entry and warehouse functions.
-In the event of a local disaster, U.S. Foods has sister distribution facilities ready to help supply product, equipment, personnel and computer services if necessary.
+Should additional supplies be required, the facility can phone in orders and supply trucks will be on standby for delivery. - US Foods Emergency Provisions - U.S. Foods Buffalo will keep Emergency/Disaster Plan documents on file for any customer wishing to participate. - In the event of an Emergency/Disaster the Customer should contact US Foods to arrange for shipment of their Emergency Order.

+and computer services if necessary.
 In the event of a disaster, our National Processing Center in Greenville, SC, our data is maintained in disaster recovery centers thought the U.S that will enable us to keep functioning.
-In the event of an usfood.com catastrophic failure, our customer service teams can take orders over the phone. - US Foods commits to: - Refrigerated/Freezer Truck (U.S. Foods Buffalo, Inc. will make available when possible or assist in making rental arrangements) - Flexible delivery schedule - Cooking Supplies Steamtable Trays, Sterno, Etc. - Food Supplies: Cereals, Non-Fat Dry Milk, Instant Foods, Canned Juices, Bottled Water, Portion Control Items, Supplements - In the event of an in-house disaster, the above accommodations will be made within twenty-four hours; however, if the disaster is external, food and/or supplies will be delivered within forty-eight hours. - If a disaster should strike our facility, U.S. Foods Buffalo will use, as needed, our facilities in the East and/or West areas to provide service and delivery to your location.
+In the event of an usfood.com catastrophic failure, our customer service teams can take orders over the phone.

+- US Foods commits to: - Refrigerated/Freezer Truck (U.S. Foods, Inc. will make available when possible or assist in making rental arrangements) - Flexible delivery schedule - Cooking Supplies Steamtable Trays, Sterno, Etc. - Food Supplies: Cereals, Non-Fat Dry Milk, Instant Foods, Canned Juices, Bottled Water, Portion Control Items, Supplements - In the event of an in-house disaster, the above accommodations will be made within twenty-four hours; however, if the disaster is external, food and/or supplies will be delivered within forty-eight hours. - If a disaster should strike our facility, U.S. Foods Buffalo will use, as needed, our facilities in the East and/or West areas to provide service and delivery to your location.